BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ***

 ## Multi-key
 All of the above schemes have relied on a single private key to control the wallet.
 This presents an all-or-nothing risk for loss of funds from both theft and negligence.
 To counter this a wallet can have several private keys attached of which all or a subset need to sign any transactions.
+In the personal use case, one person will control all the keys but hold them on different devices, or in different places.

 This is often called multi-signature, or multisig for short, but is also sometimes referred to as a *vault*.
 A multi-key setup is described as *n-of-n* to indicate how many keys are needed to sign a transaction out of the issued number.
 For example a *2-of-3* setup requires two of the three private keys to sign a transaction for it to be valid.